FabbMutua/alx-low_level_programming/0x01-variables_if_else_while/README.md

-This is another C task
+C - Variables, if, else, while